cianru/huawei-appgallery-publish-gradle-plugin/README.md

 ./gradlew bundleRelease publishHuaweiAppGalleryRelease
 ```

-You can override each plugin extension parameter dynamically by using CLI params.
+You can apply or override each plugin extension parameter dynamically by using CLI params.
 For example:

 ```
 ./gradlew assembleRelease publishHuaweiAppGalleryRelease \